Safe and Dynamically-Feasible Motion Planning using Control Lyapunov and Barrier Functions: Introduction

-\textit{Sampling-based motion planning}~\cite{LEK-PS-JCL-MHO:96} seeks to find a collision-free path from an initial state to a goal state through randomly sampling the state space.
+Our work is more closely aligned with \textit{sampling-based motion planning} methods~\cite{LEK-PS-JCL-MHO:96}, which seeks to find a collision-free path from an initial state to a goal state through randomly sampling the state space.
 Despite its simplicity, it has been shown to be a practical solution for efficiently finding feasible paths even for high-dimensional problems.
 Rapidly-exploring random trees (RRTs)~\cite{SML:98} and its variants~\cite{JK-SL:00,SK-EF:11} are a family of sampling-based motion planning algorithms that are simple to implement and are probabilistically complete, meaning that a feasible path (if it exists) is found with probability one as the number of samples goes to infinity.
 RRTs build a tree rooted at a starting configuration and efficiently explore the configuration space by adding more samples.
 Despite the widespread use of RRT and the variants outlined above, their performance in systems with general differential constraints and dynamics remains limited, since they rely on the ability to connect any neighboring nodes of the tree with a dynamically feasible trajectory.
 This requires solving a \textit{two-point boundary value problem} (BVP)~\cite[Chapter 14]{SML:06}, which in general is challenging.
 Different works~\cite{DJW-JVDB:13,LY-ZL-KEB:16} address this problem by developing algorithms that achieve optimality guarantees for different classes of systems without requiring the use of a BVP solver.
 On the one hand,~\cite{DJW-JVDB:13} considers controllable linear systems, for which the explicit solution of the BVP can be computed, and~\cite{LY-ZL-KEB:16} focuses on non-holonomic systems where \textit{Chow's condition} holds, whose accessibility properties can also be used to sidestep the use of a BVP solver.
 Alternatively, other works introduce heuristics that approximate the solution of the BVP:~\cite{EG-RT:10,AP-RP-GK-LK-TLP:12} do it using the linear quadratic regulator, and~\cite{AJL-BS-SML:23} leverages bang-bang controllers.
 Other works circumvent solving the BVP by using learning-based approaches.
 For instance,~\cite{LP-KOA:15,YL-KEB:11} introduces an offline machine learning phase that learns the solution of the BVP,~\cite{WJW-MB-TMM-MW:18} refines the generation of the dataset used in this offline phase, and~\cite{HTLC-JH-MF-LP-AF:19} learns the solution of the BVP using reinforcement learning techniques.
+There are also approaches~\cite{RT-IRM-MT-JWR:10} that combine the benefits of trajectory optimization methods with RRT, by constructing a tree of optimized trajectories along with tubes defining their regions of attraction, derived with sum-of-squares programming~\cite{PAP:00}.